shortstheory/APStreamline/2DO.md

 * Work on UVCH264 cams eg C920

 DONE:
+* struct QoSReport instead of class, looks pretty silly as a class
 * Update README.md
 * add scripts
 * use static element names instead in rtspstreamer